 In addition to normal documentation requirements, physicians also must document in the patient’s medical record why the visit took place via telemedicine rather than in person, as well as which exception the physician is relying on to justify the telemedicine medical treatment, either the COVID-19 pandemic or as “otherwise allowed by federal and state law.”

 The emergency rule extension goes into effect July 5 and expires Sept.
 2 at 11:59 pm or when Gov. Greg Abbott’s March 13 disaster declaration ends, whichever is sooner.

 TMB updated its COVID-19 Telemedicine FAQ on July 1 with additional guidance for reference.

 Meanwhile, the U.S. Drug Enforcement Administration (DEA) says it will allow DEA-registered physicians to issue prescriptions for all schedule II-V controlled substances via telemedicine for patients for whom they have not first conducted an in-person medical evaluation as long as all of the following conditions are met:

 - The prescription is issued for a legitimate medical purpose by a practitioner acting in the usual course of his/her professional practice;

 - The telemedicine communication is conducted using an audio-visual, real-time, two-way interactive communication system;

 - The practitioner is acting in accordance with applicable federal and state laws; and

 - The Secretary of Health and Human Services’ designation of a public health emergency remains in effect.

-Prescriptions can be issued using any of the methods of prescribing currently available, including electronically (for schedules II-V), or by calling in an emergency schedule II prescription to the pharmacy, or by calling in a schedule III-V prescription to the pharmacy.
+Subject to meeting state and federal requirements, prescriptions can be issued using any of the methods of prescribing currently available, including electronically (for schedules II-V), or by calling in an emergency schedule II prescription to the pharmacy, or by calling in a schedule III-V prescription to the pharmacy.